Our Dallas Immigration Attorney Help Clients Apply for R-1 and R-2 Religious Visas in Texas

 While there is sometimes variation, the R-1 visa is usually issued for 3 years with an option of one 2 year extension.
 In general, the two year extension will be granted as long as the R-1 visa recipient still meets all of the qualified standards and conditions.

 If your application for an R-1 visa is approved, you may also be eligible to bring certain dependents to the United States.
 Specifically, the spouse or children (under 21 years old) of an R visa religious worker may be qualified to obtain an R-2 visa.
 While dependents may become students in the U.S, they may not be employed.
 If you have any questions or concerns about R-2 visas, our Dallas, TX immigration lawyer can help.

 The application process for the R visa includes the sponsor and/or applicant filing a petition with the USCIS or U.S. consulate.
 This means that before you can apply for an R-1 visa (and R-2 visa for your spouse/children), your sponsor should file a Petition for a Nonimmigrant Worker on your behalf.
 The application waiting period will fluctuate but in general, is several months.
 As with all U.S. immigration paperwork, it is crucial that every small detail is accurate and that your application is submitted with all supporting documents and records.
 Seemingly small errors can cause serious problems for religious worker visa applicants.

+The R-1 visa application process is complicated.
+You do not need to go through it alone.
 Our managing attorney Karen-Lee Pollak and experienced immigration support team work with the sponsor and/or applicant to submit the most complete and thorough petition, which emphasizes the applicant’s education, qualifications, and experience.
-In addition, Pollak PLLC know the processes and procedures to work with various government agencies to ensure the best possible outcome.
-Please contact us to discuss your Immigration Options.
+When you reach out to our Dallas office, you will have the opportunity to speak to a Texas RI visa attorney who will:

 Contact us today to speak with our managing attorney Karen-Lee Pollak and experienced immigration support team.